5sansiva/Index-File-Management/devlog.md

 9:18 PM
 I came across another error.
 When I upload a csv file and then load that into an idx file, it loads everything fine and it prints the proper message although when I print the idx file, then it isn't working properly as it is not printing everything properly.

+9:38 PM
+Alright so the issue was similar to an issue before with the insert.
+I forgot to do btree.close() in order to flush all changes.

+9:50 PM
+So I am thinking about duplicates and whether it needs to be rejected or overwritten when duplicates occur so now I am questioning that.

+10:04 PM
+So I looked at the video and found that for duplicates, I just need to print a statement saying the key exists and reject the incoming request.
+That is what I added to the project for now.
+I also adjusted my print statements as well.